|« Confirmation Service - Homily||None||Duty to Delight »|

 15 When they had finished breakfast, Jesus said to Simon Peter, “Simon, son of John, do you love me more than these?”
 He said to him, “Yes, Lord; you know that I love you.”
 He said to him, “Feed my lambs.”
 16 He said to him a second time, “Simon, son of John, do you love me?”
 He said to him, “Yes, Lord; you know that I love you.”
 He said to him, “Tend my sheep.”
 17 He said to him the third time, “Simon, son of John, do you love me?”
 Peter was grieved because he said to him the third time, “Do you love me?” and he said to him, “Lord, you know everything; you know that I love you.”
 Jesus said to him, “Feed my sheep.
 18 Truly, truly, I say to you, when you were young, you used to dress yourself and walk wherever you wanted, but when you are old, you will stretch out your hands, and another will dress you and carry you where you do not want to go.”
 19 (This he said to show by what kind of death he was to glorify God.)
 And after saying this he said to him, “Follow me.”

-20 Peter turned and saw the disciple whom Jesus loved following them, the one who had been reclining at table close to him and had said, “Lord, who is it that is going to betray you?”
+20 Peter turned and saw the disciple whom Jesus loved following them, the one who also had leaned back against him during the supper and had said, “Lord, who is it that is going to betray you?”
 21 When Peter saw him, he said to Jesus, “Lord, what about this man?”
 22 Jesus said to him, “If it is my will that he remain until I come, what is that to you?
 You follow me!”
 23 So the saying spread abroad among the brothers that this disciple was not to die; yet Jesus did not say to him that he was not to die, but, “If it is my will that he remain until I come, what is that to you?”

 24 This is the disciple who is bearing witness about these things, and who has written these things, and we know that his testimony is true.